logpai/loglizer/README.md

 The log analysis framework for anomaly detection usually comprises the following components:

 1. **Log collection:** Logs are generated at runtime and aggregated into a centralized place with a data streaming pipeline, such as Flume and Kafka.
-2. **Log parsing:** Logs are naturally unstructured.
-The goal of log parsing is to convert unstructured log messages into a sequence of structured events, based on which sophisticated machine learning models can be applied.
+2. **Log parsing:** The goal of log parsing is to convert unstructured log messages into a map of structured events, based on which sophisticated machine learning models can be applied.
 The details of log parsing can be found at [our logparser project](https://github.com/logpai/logparser).
-3. **Feature extraction:** Structured logs can be sliced into separate log sequences through interval window, sliding window, or session window.
-Then, each log sequence is vectorized into feature representation, for example, using an event counting vector.
+3. **Feature extraction:** Structured logs can be sliced into short log sequences through interval window, sliding window, or session window.
+Then, feature extraction is performed to vectorize each log sequence, for example, using an event counting vector.
 4. **Anomaly detection:** Anomaly detection models are trained to check whether a given feature vector is an anomaly or not.